-Return to Level 4 possible if 'significant outbreak' occurs
+Return to level 4 possible if 'significant outbreak' occurs

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Prof Michael Plank, of the University of Canterbury, has, along with other researchers, been working long hours helping model how Covid-19 might spread in New Zealand.
+Prof Michael Plank, of Canterbury University, has, along with other researchers, been working long hours helping model how Covid-19 might spread in New Zealand.

 He says New Zealanders should expect case numbers to continue to decrease when the country moves to level 3 next week, all be it at a slower rate.